aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 ## Container Library (Experimental)

-You can push your container image to Container Library and make it available to other ABCI users.
+You can push your container images to Container Library and make those available to other ABCI users.
 Each user can store up to a total of 100 GiB.

 !!! note
     Container images pushed to the Container Library cannot be configured for access control.
 This means that anyone who uses ABCI will be able to access it, so make sure the container images are appropriate.

 ### Current Restriction
-* Uploading a container image of 64 MiB or more is not allowed. but you can create a container image in a remote build.
+* Uploading a container image of 64 MiB or more is not allowed, but you can create a container image in a remote build.
 * You cannot get a list of uploaded container images.

 ### Creating and Registering Signing Keys for a Container Image